 - Cognitive flexibility

-This list reflects the fact that robots can complete many tasks faster than humans, but the machines still lack creativity and emotional skills.
+This list reflects the fact that robots can complete many tasks faster than humans, but the machines still lack soft skills like creativity and emotional intelligence.
 As technology takes on more of the workload, the most in-demand employees will be those who possess the skills that computers cannot replicate.
 However, the need also increases for workers who have the skills to use, build and innovate the technology of the future.

 Automation is Changing the Way We Work

-It’s no secret that automation is fundamentally changing the way many industries operate.
+It’s no secret that automation is fundamentally changing the way many industries operate, increasing the demand for tech and digital skills in the workforce.
 According to the McKinsey Global Institute, as many as 375 million people around the world will need to change occupational categories by 2030 due to automation.

 Let’s explore this idea using the example of the impact of automation on the automobile industry.
 Some of the most well-known innovations in automation have happened in the industry – starting with Henry Ford’s assembly line.
 Now, companies around the world are racing to bring autonomous cars to market.
-We expect that the first autonomous cars will be available for sale to the public as early as 2021.
 The link to the potential disruption in complementary industries from delivery services to drive-through restaurants is overwhelming.
 However, it is an excellent example to use to illustrate the complexity of the skills needed for the future.